-7.3.1.1.
+- 7.3.1.1.
 Qualifications of the technical reviewer.
 The technical reviewer must have been previously qualified to conduct blood alcohol analyses within a forensic laboratory through performing casework.
-Authorization to technically review cases in any specific section will be given and documented by the Forensic Laboratory Manager.
+Authorization to technically review cases in any specific section will be given and documented as specified in the Quality manual. - 7.3.1.2.

-7.3.1.2.
 Elements of technical review.